zama-ai/go-ethereum-coprocessor/local-testnet/HOWTO.md

     1. This command will among other steps generate fhe keys in fhevm-keys

 > [!NOTE]
-> Be careful fhevm-go-copro expects fhe keys in FHEVM_GO_KEYS_DIR env variable, if this is already set globally it could potentially overwrite the env variable given to rpc node.
+> Be careful! fhevm-go-copro expects FHE keys in the FHEVM_GO_KEYS_DIR environment variable.
+If this variable is already set globally, it could potentially overwrite the environment variable provided to the RPC node.
 3. Check you have 4 tmux sessions
  ```bash
 tmux ls